 Available as a PhD with an interim master's degree

-A 168 unit program which combines a master's degree in marital and family therapy with the PhD in in Systems, Families, & Couple.
+A 168 unit program which combines a master's degree in marital and family therapy with the PhD in Systems, Families, & Couple.
 This plan is for selected advanced students with a master's degree in a related field, or a student who is currently enrolled in a COAMFTE accredited masters program.
 Acceptance of these applicants is on a case-by-case basis.
 GRE scores and GPA must be considerably above the doctoral admission criteria norm.
-It takes five plus years of full time study to complete.
+It takes five plus years of full-time study to complete.